Cassie has everything she wants…

 How was it that she hadn’t even known that his eyes were such an amazing shade of green?

 “Why not?” she said lightly.
-“Everyone knew you and you haven’t changed that much.”
+“You haven’t changed that much.”

 He grinned, a dazzling sight at close proximity.
-“Still am by all accounts.
+“Still am bad by all accounts.
 Ask your mom.”

-Cassie smiled.
+Cassie smiled, sensing that he didn’t want to talk about his career that had stopped before it really started.
 “Did you fulfill expectations and go to prison yet?”

 “Looking for something in particular?” he asked, his tone just as light as hers.

 Cassie refused to see any innuendo in his question, although there was a gleam in Reid’s eyes.
 She realized then that he’d been holding a mop.

 “Wait.
 You work here?” she asked, horrified that he’d never moved beyond that job in her uncle’s store.
 “Still?
 Again?”
 Maybe he managed the store or something.
 She didn’t remember who had taken over the store when Uncle Marty retired.
 She assumed it had been sold when he died.
 Cassie reminded herself that there wasn’t a lot of opportunity in a small town but she was still disappointed.